TigerIllustrated - What Clemson's coaches have told us this week

 Join Tigerillustrated.com subscribers on The West Zone message board!

-The team will reconvene Sunday for COVID-19 testing, then return to the practice field Monday on its routine weekly schedule in prep for its game against Virginia – a rematch of last year’s ACC Championship participants.

-In this ongoing series, Tigerillustrated.com weighs in on what we have heard from Clemson's coaching staff this past week:
+In this ongoing series, Tigerillustrated.com weighs in on what we have heard from the coaching staff over the last several days.

 PREMIUM CONTENT